 The Authority is empowered by the Commonwealth of Virginia to issue Industrial Revenue Bonds ("IRBs") on behalf of qualified businesses wanting to promote industry and develop trade within the County.
 Principal and interest on the IRBs are paid entirely by the businesses.
 The terms of the IRBs stipulate that neither the Authority nor the County guarantees the repayment of principal and interest to the bondholders.
 Accordingly, these bonds are not reported as liabilities in the accompanying financial statements.
-The Authority has issued over \$559 million of IRBs since 2008.
-During the year ended June 30, 2021, the Authority issued one \$47,340,000 revenue and refunding bond.
+At June 30, 2022, the Authority had outstanding IRBs with original principal amounts of approximately \$493 million.
+During the year ended June 30, 2022, the Authority issued \$221,835,000 in revenue and refunding bonds.